SantiagoRivera92/excavate/readme.md

 Welcome to the Excavate project!
 This project is hosted at [https://www.excavate.top](https://www.excavate.top).

+Note that this does not include the MongoDB database.
+You will have to figure that one out yourself.
+If you want to contribute to the project, shoot me an e-mail and we can figure it out.

 ## Overview

 Excavate is a web application designed to help users search for and explore Yu-Gi-Oh! cards.
 It provides various features including card search, random card display, syntax guide, and a golf game to match cards with the shortest query.